flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 If you are running multiple containers in a pod, this boolean indicates the one that should be running Flux (and the rest are providing services).
 This defaults to true, so if you have one container, you largely don't need to worry about this.
-However, if you set this to true for *two* container (not allowed currently) you will get an eror message.
+However, if you set this to true for *two* container (not allowed currently) you will get an error message.

 ```yaml
     # This defaults to true - this is the container we want to run flux in.
 This means